paulaperoutka/star-wars-heroku/README.md

 # star-wars-heroku

 ## Motivation
-Another practice repository for learning how to combine heroku deployments with existing github repositories using Terminal on a Mac
+An empty practice repository for learning how to combine heroku deployments with existing github repositories using Terminal on a Mac.

 ## Screenshots
 None!  empty-test-repo = !screenshot